PhucEsp/BE-Web-Fresh-Food/Readme.txt

 # to install package
 npm install

-# please using Xampp- mysql to run DB
+# please use Xampp- mysql to run DB.
+Cause Xampp-Mysql is not case sensitive.
+WorkBrench is says yes

 # start server
 npm start